Excel VBA OverFlow Error

 Example 2: VBA OverFlow Error with Integer Data Type

-The integer is the data type in VBA which can hold values from -32768 to 32767.
-For an example look at the below code.
+VBA integer is a data type that can hold values from -32768 to 32767.
+For example, look at the below code.

 Sub OverFlowError_Example2() Dim MyValue As Integer MyValue = 25656 MsgBox MyValue End Sub